 If a person who is eligible for or requesting services as a person determined to have a SMI is unwilling to complete the eligibility screening or application process for Title XIX/XXI or to enroll in a Part D plan and does not meet the conditions above, the provider must request a clinical consultation by a Behavioral Health Medical Professional.
 If the person continues to refuse following a clinical consultation, the provider must request that the person sign the AHCCCS AMPM Chapter 600 Section 650, Attachment A, Decline to Participate in AHCCCS Screening or Referral Process.
-Prior to the termination of services for persons with a SMI who have been receiving behavioral health services and subsequently decline to participate in the screening/referral process, The Health Plan must provide written notification of the intended termination using the Appeal or Serious Mental Illness Grievance Form located in the ACOM Chapter 400, Section 446, Attachment A. Also see Section 8.5 - Notice and Appeal Requirements (SMI and GMH/SA Non-Title XIX/XXI).
+Prior to the termination of services for persons with a SMI who have been receiving behavioral health services and subsequently decline to participate in the screening/referral process, The Health Plan must provide written notification of the intended termination using the Provider Manual Form 15.3.1, Notice of Decision and Right to Appeal (see Section 8.5 - Notice and Appeal Requirements (SMI and GMH/SA Non-Title XIX/XXI).
+Providers are directed to call the Provider Service Center to obtain a copy of this form, if needed, at 1-866-796-0542.